msimbo/code-challenge-2/readme.md

    * etc.

 4. Occasionally, I would also update the readme.md file as well.
 5. This project was very challenging, I had to research online on how to properly create the Google.com search bar, either exact or as close as I could.
+I would also utilize the reading we did in Project-2.
 6. I enjoyed this challenege, looking forward to the up and coming weeks.